SAFE-Stack/SAFE-BookStore/README.md

 This command will call in **build.fsx** the target "Run".
 It will start in parallel:
 - **dotnet watch run** in [src/Server](src/Server/Server) (note: Suave is launched on port **8085**)
-- **dotnet fable npm-run start** in [src/Client](src/Client) (note: the Webpack development server will serve files on http://localhost:8080)
+- **dotnet fable webpack-dev-server** in [src/Client](src/Client) (note: the Webpack development server will serve files on http://localhost:8080)

-Previously, the build script should download all dependencies like .NET Core SDK, node...
+Previously, the build script should download all dependencies like .NET Core SDK, Fable...
 If you have problems with the download of the .NET Core SDK via the `build.cmd` or `build.sh` script, please install the SDK manually from [here](https://github.com/dotnet/core/blob/master/release-notes/download-archives/1.0.4-download.md).
-Verify that you have at least SDK version 1.0.1 installed (`dotnet --version`) and then rerun the build script.
+Verify that you have at least SDK version 1.0.4 installed (`dotnet --version`) and then rerun the build script.

 You can now edit files in `src/Server` or `src/Client` and recompile + browser refresh will be triggered automatically.

 ![Development mode](https://cloud.githubusercontent.com/assets/57396/23174149/af93da32-f85b-11e6-8de2-01c274f54a27.gif)

 Usually you can just keep this mode running and running.
 Just edit files, see the browser refreshing and commit + push with git.

-## Requirements

-* .NET or Mono
-* npm
-* On OS X/macOS, make sure you have OpenSSL installed and symlinked correctly, as described here: [https://www.microsoft.com/net/core#macos](https://www.microsoft.com/net/core#macos).

 ## Technology stack